Shopping Madness

 So, you would rather give me my money back than work with me to arrange delivery.
 Isn’t that rather short-sighted.
 Why would I ever shop with you again?

-So, I try and buy a new power supply from a computer supplier (let’s say they are called Tell Computers).
+So, I try to buy a new power supply from a computer supplier (let’s say they are called Tell Computers).

 Buy online and pay by credit card.
-They will only ship to credit card billing address.
-No problem I say, somebody will be there to pick it up and sign for it.
+They will only ship to the credit card billing address.
+No problem, I say, somebody will be there to pick it up and sign for it.
 Takes so long to arrive that nobody is there anymore.
-So, I think, I’ll have the courrier redeliver to work.
-They can’t change delivery address without Tell’s permission.
-OK, I say, somebody will be in on Thursday, please deliver it then.
-They try and deliver Friday.
+So, I think I’ll have the courier redeliver to work.
+They can’t change the delivery address without Tell’s permission.
+OK, I say, “Somebody will be in on Thursday; please deliver it then.”
+They try to deliver on Friday.

 “What about if I collect from your depot?”

-“It a delivery centre with no collection point.
+“It is a delivery centre with no collection point.
 Try calling Tell to have the address changed.”

 “Sorry, I’m in billing.
 Here’s customer service.”